j-sulliman/j-sulliman.github.io/docs/infrastructure-as-code/ansible-dcnm.md

 But some food for thought around the supportability of the automation approach and tool sets you use.

-* Does the problem you are solving through automation need supported and maintained by a wider team on an ongoing basis?
-Or one or two delivery engineers?
+* Does the problem you are solving through automation need to be supported and maintained by a wider team on an ongoing basis?
+Or by one or two delivery engineers?
 * Is DevOps practices, capability and adoption a current reality or a future aspiration?
 * Does the code need to be supported on an ongoing basis?
 * Who is going to support it?